railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 Managing Databases
 ------------------

-As a super-administrator you do not only have rights to create new databases, but also to:
+As a super-administrator, you do not only have rights to create new databases, but also to:

 * delete databases,